Rim Campground | Wyoming

 Accessibility Description (ABA/ADA)

 The parking area for Rim Campground is just off Muddy Mountain Road.
-The lot is packed gravel and holds about a dozen vehicles; none of the spaces are marked specifically for accessibility but the entire lot should be suitable for mobility device users.
+The lot is packed gravel and holds about a dozen vehicles; none of the spaces are marked specifically for accessibility but the lot as a whole should be suitable for mobility device users.
 Cell phone reception is spotty.

 A ring road connects the individual sites and an accessible double vault toilet, which is in the middle of the camping area.